equinsu0cha/FUPNE/README.md

 Master log will keep all findings in a json format.

-Its important that the phone numb er range choosen is usually that of a mobile exchange.
-Easy enough to look through for cell numbers you know others have, then run that area code and exhcnage through.
+Its important that the phone number range choosen is usually that of a mobile exchange.
+Easy enough to look through for cell numbers you know others have, then run that area code and exchange through.

-You can do internaltional numbers as well, just adjust the number entered to match the correct calling ex=change of that area.
+You can do international numbers as well, just adjust the number entered to match the correct calling exchange of that area.

 Good luck!